Attorney v. Client Fee Disputes

-If you have a fee dispute with an attorney and we feel your case has merit and you will pay us an hourly rate and will give us an upfront retainer fee, we will represent you.
+If you have a fee dispute with an attorney and we feel the case has merit we are available to represent you at our hourly rates with an upfront retainer fee.
 We do not take such cases on a contingency fee basis if the claim is for money owed to the attorney and not in possession of the attorney.
 But if the disputed fee is held by the attorney, we will consider taking such a dispute on a contingency fee basis.
+Contact us today.

-We have recently taken two such cases involving money allegedly owed to a lawyer and not in the lawyer's possession.
-In one case an attorney attempted to put an attorney's lien on real estate that was the subject of litigation.
+Case 1: In this case an attorney attempted to put an attorney's lien on real estate that was the subject of litigation.
 We successfully asked the judge to refer the fee dispute to the State Bar Fee Dispute Committee.
 The judge agreed, although once the case was in court the judge had discretion to decide the fee dispute.

-In another case the attorney sued his client for more than $40,000 for fees allegedly owed.
+Case 2: In casse 2 the attorney sued his client for more than $40,000 for fees allegedly owed.
 We agreed to defend the client.
 In this case both sides agreed to binding arbitration before the the State Bar Fee Dispute Committee and the client decided to have us continue to represent him in that arbitration.
 After the arbitration was delayed once and then set for hearing, the case settled for a large discount to the amount of fees sued upon.

 We also get inquiries from clients who believe that their lawyer withheld too much money from their settlement or improperly calculated the lawyer's fee causing too much money to be taken out of the settlement for the lawyer's fee.
 These cases come down to different fact situations: